ivinayaks/mlfe-project/project/README.md

 # Project on Credit Default Prediction built for Machine Learning and Financial Engineering course at NYU

-Credit Default Prediction Model
+## Credit Default Prediction Model

-In this project, we created a model used to predict mortgage loan default.
+### In this project, we created a model used to predict mortgage loan default.

 The dataset that we used was acquired from the following website: https://datascienceuwl.github.io/Project2018/loans50k.csv.

 The dataset is comprised of 50,000 lines of 50,000 loans with the following variables: loanID,amount,term,rate,payment,grade,employment,length,home,income,verified,status,reason,state,debtIncRat,delinq2yr,inq6mth,openAcc,pubRec,revolRatio,totalAcc,totalPaid,totalBal,totalRevLim,accOpen24,avgBal,bcOpen,bcRatio,totalLim,totalRevBal,totalBcLim,totalIlLim.

-The predicted label is status.
+The predicted label is <b>status</b>.

 More information on the description of the dataset can be found at: https://datascienceuwl.github.io/Project2018/TheData.html .